 Now is the time to investigate the company’s true state of lean

 Lean principles by definition aim to instill organizational efficiency across all functions, with ongoing disciplines and improvement techniques.
 The company’s production system should be TPM-geared for world-class manufacturing performance and quality, including autonomous maintenance, training, and focused improvement levers and initiatives.
 But how deep does the principle hold in this tumultuous time, when the value chain faces enormous challenges on both the demand and supply sides, and with cost constraints needing to be balanced with recovery plans?

 Production performance, loss and quality KPIs must now be revisited and strategically redefined, and the status of 5S established and reinforced if necessary.
 Apart from maintaining focused improvement initiatives as a pillar of TPM, give attention to two further key areas:

 Production waste and process redundancy should be on the radar for tightened protocols.
 Power-, energy- and water-saving policies must be created and adhered to.
 Green principles not only save money, but embed a sustainable practices culture within the company.

 Stripping out waste and redundancy can also be aided by data analytics tools.
-Significant performance and productivity improvements are feasible in logistics, for instance, using warehousing systems which synthesise with ERP data to streamline warehouse processes, and traffic- and GPS-location optimisation applications which reduce travelling distances, waiting times and fuel costs for trucking companies.
-United Parcel Services (UPS), for example, claims to save up to $400 million per year through the data-driven efficiencies of Internet-of-Things (IoT) applications which optimise navigation across its 55 000 customer routes in the US alone.
+Significant performance and productivity improvements are feasible in logistics, for instance, using warehousing systems which synthezise with ERP data to streamline warehouse processes, and traffic- and GPS-location optimization applications which reduce travelling distances, waiting times and fuel costs for trucking companies.
+United Parcel Services (UPS), for example, claims to save up to $400 million per year through the data-driven efficiencies of Internet-of-Things (IoT) applications which optimize navigation across its 55 000 customer routes in the US alone.

 2. Harnessing technology is crucial to leveraging improvements